A hardware efficient quantum residual neural network without post-selection: Acknowledgments

 \section{Acknowledgments}

 Authors acknowledge the use of CSIRO HPC for conducting all the experimental simulations.
+We acknowledge Haiyue Kang for feedback and discussions.
 This activity is supported by the Advanced Strategic Capabilities Accelerator’s Emerging and Disruptive Technology program, delivered by the Defence Science and Technology Group (DSTG).